 State police seized two 30-round magazines from Misch's residence Wednesday while executing a search warrant, according to the Vermont Attorney General's office.

-A 2018 state law banned the acquisition of magazines that contain more than 10 rounds for a long gun or 15 rounds for a handgun.
-(Magazines lawfully purchased before April 11, 2018 are exempted.)
+A 2018 state law banned as of October 1, 2018, the acquisition and possession of magazines that contain more than 10 rounds for a long gun or 15 rounds for a handgun.
+(Magazines that were lawfully obtained prior to the new law are exempted.)

 The two misdemeanor charges each carry a potential penalty of up to one year in jail and a $500 fine.